gabrieldrouin/exercices-for-programmers-57-challenges/README.md

 This repository contains my solutions to the coding challenges provided in [Exercises for Programmers: 57 Challenges to Develop Your Coding Skills](https://pragprog.com/titles/bhwb/exercises-for-programmers/).

-Languages used or expected to be used:
+Languages used:
+- Typescript
+- Python
-- C
+- Java
 - C++

+Languages I may try:
 - C#
-- Java
-- Python
-- Typescript
-- PHP
 - Ruby
 - Go
+- Lua
+- Lisp

+Languages I could try but probably never will:
+- C
+- PHP
 - Rust
-- Lua
 - Perl
 - Zig
 - Gleam